"

 The acoustic scale is so called because it resembles the eighth through the fourteenth partials (acoustic components) of its tonic.
 It can also be regarded as the fourth mode of melodic minor.

-Example: Sonny Rollins, “Blue 7,” from Saxophone Colossus (1956): Rollins seems to use Bb, Eb, and F acoustic scales to improvise over Bb, Eb, and F dominant seventh chords.
+Example: Sonny Rollins, “Blue 7,” (Link opens in new window) from Saxophone Colossus (1956): Rollins seems to use Bb, Eb, and F acoustic scales to improvise over Bb, Eb, and F dominant seventh chords.
 The acoustic scale has the same notes as a certain extended dominant seventh chord, rearranged into steps.

-Example: Claude Debussy, “L’isle joyeuse” (1904), m.
+Example: Claude Debussy, “L’isle joyeuse” (Link opens in new window) (1904), mm.
 198ff.
 Eb and F acoustic scales are used jubilantly in mm.
 200ff and 208ff.

 Symmetrical scales